cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Beyond choosing an appropriate configuration, there are several parameters which applications can use to control OPAQUE:

-- Credential identifier: As described in {{offline-phase}}, this is a unique handle to the client's credential being stored.
+- Credential identifier: As described in {{registration-phase}}, this is a unique handle to the client's credential being stored.
 In applications where there are alternate client identities that accompany an account, such as a username or email address, this identifier can be set to those alternate values.
 For simplicity, applications may choose